AgnosPCB/documentation/docs/Assembly_guide.md

 ![alt text](assets/DIGITAL_ZOOM.PNG)

 If everything is fine, you will get **highly detailed photographs** of your PCBA.
 Above, example of two photos taken with the inspection platform.
-No **shadows cast nor direct light reflections are present**.
+No shadows cast nor direct light reflections are present.